Horse Council BC Provincially Recognized Officials’ Certification Program

-A Provincial Recognized Official’s conduct and ability must be exemplary and is subject to continual review.
-The accreditation is revocable at any time by the Competitions Committee that is appointed by the HCBC Director of Competition and Sport, with written notice served by registered mail or courier to the last known address of the Official.
+A Provincially carded Official’s conduct and ability must be exemplary and is subject to continual review.
+The accreditation is revocable at any time under the direction of the HCBC Officials Review Committee ( appointed by the HCBC Staff and BOD), with written notice served by registered mail or courier to the last known address of the Official.

-Appeals of such decision may be made in writing and accompanied by a one hundred dollar deposit to the President of Horse Council BC, who at their discretion may or may not call for a formal review before a panel of peers not in excess of four (4) members.
+Appeals of such decision may be made in writing and accompanied by a one hundred dollar ($100.00) deposit payable to Horse Council BC.
+At their discretion HCBC may or may not call for a formal review before a panel of peers not in excess of four (4) members.
 If the formal review finds in favor of the Official the one hundred dollar deposit will be returned.
 If no reversal of decision results after review the one hundred dollar deposit will be retained.

 For a printable version of the Horse Council BC Officials Certification Program and Guidelines please click here: